zetavg/chromium-website/site/chromium-os/developer-library/guides/development/kernel-development/index.md

 Do not include configuration changes (i.e. changes to files within chromeos/config) with other code changes.
 See the next section for these.

-Files may not be suitable for submission upstream because they have Chromium OS-specific information, or may be based on other changes which are local to the ChromiumOS project.
-Such changes may not be upstreamed, but the Chromium OS project team will continue to maintain the changes.
+Files may not be suitable for submission upstream because they have ChromiumOS-specific information, or may be based on other changes which are local to the ChromiumOS project.
+Such changes may not be upstreamed, but the ChromiumOS project team will continue to maintain the changes.

 ##### Configuration Changes